-Effective inspection requires mutual respect and understanding between those inspecting the centres and staff where inspections are carried out.
-It is important for CSNSW and YJNSW staff to understand the purpose of independent custodial inspection and for inspection staff to have a detailed understanding of the custodial system and each centre within it.
-The ICS has a schedule of regular visitation.
-The schedule in 2020-21 has been impacted by COVID-19.
+Effective inspection requires mutual respect and understanding between those inspecting custodial centres and custodial centre staff.
+It is important for custodial centre staff to understand the purpose of independent custodial inspection and for inspection staff to have a detailed understanding of the custodial system and each centre within it.
+The ICS has a schedule of regular visitation, however, this has been impacted by COVID-19 in 2021-22.

-A full list of liaison visits undertaken during 2020-21 is as follows:
+A full list of liaison visits undertaken during 2021-22 is as follows: